jsful/treeful/README.md

 npm install
 npm start
 ```
 The example will run at http://localhost:3000.
-For source code of each example, please refer to [example](./example).
+For source codes, please refer to [example](./example).

 ## Methods